 Within the Honors Program, there are also opportunities for involvement and development of leadership and mentoring skills.

 Honors students have many living options on campus, including two residential communities in Neihardt and Knoll Halls.
 As with all residence halls on campus, both residential Honors communities offer full amenities of wireless internet access, in-room climate control, easy access to laundry, and multiple study and social spaces, all within a secure building.

 Neihardt Hall (comprised of four wings: Heppner, Love, Piper, and Raymond) is the oldest and most historic residence hall on campus.
-With its elegant Georgian architecture, Neihardt offers freshman and upperclass students traditional-style housing at the heart of campus with quick access to the CPN Dining Center, a computer lab with free printing for Honors Students (BYOP: Bring Your Own Paper), numerous quiet study rooms, and several comfortable lounges used for socializing and group study.
-Additionally, Neihardt hosts some classrooms for Honors courses and the Honors Program main office (118 Neihardt), the UNL Fellowships office (118 Neihardt), Honors Advising and Student Services (2100 Neihardt, in the Heppner wing), the Honors Thesis Library (118H Neihardt), and offices of core faculty and staff.
+With its elegant Georgian architecture, Neihardt offers freshmen and upperclass students traditional-style housing at the heart of campus with numerous quiet study rooms and several comfortable lounges used for socializing and group study.
+Additionally, Neihardt hosts some classrooms for Honors courses and the Honors Program main office (118 Neihardt), the UNL Fellowships office (118 Neihardt), the Honors Thesis Library (118H Neihardt), and offices of core Honors Program faculty and staff.

 Knoll Residential Center hosts an upperclass Honors community in suite-style housing, offering both double-bedroom and single-bedroom suites.
-The Knoll Honors community has access to a small computer lab with free printing (BYOP: Bring Your Own Paper), as well as many quiet study rooms and lounge spaces for socializing.
-Honors Faculty hold regular office hours in Knoll each week.
+The Knoll Honors community has many quiet study rooms and lounge spaces for socializing.
 Both Knoll and Neihardt join together for social and educational programming.